plausible/analytics/SECURITY.md

 ## Reporting a Vulnerability

 If you've found a security vulnerability with the Plausible codebase, you can disclose it responsibly by sending a summary to security@plausible.io.
 We will review the potential threat and fix it as fast as we can.

-We are incredibly thankful for people who disclose vulnerabilities, unfortunately we do not have a bounty program in place yet.
+While we do not have a bounty program in place yet, we are incredibly thankful for people who take the time to share their findings with us.
+Whether it's a tiny bug that you've found or a security vulnerability, all reports help us to continuously improve Plausible for everyone.
+Thank you!